nacisimsek/nacisimsek.blowfish/content/posts/20240601-hive-partitioning/index.md

 +-------------+--------------+-------------------------------------------+
 ```

-These queries demonstrate how partitioning by year and month and bucketing by movie title can help optimize data retrieval and analysis for time-based and movie-centric queries, aligning with our business requirements for low latency access to popular movie data.
+These queries demonstrate how partitioning by year and month and bucketing by movie title can help optimize data retrieval and analysis for time-based and movie-centric queries for low latency access to popular movie data.